 Hamid Dabashi is the Hagop Kevorkian Professor of Iranian Studies and Comparative Literature at Columbia University in New York.
 He is a founding member of the Institute for Comparative Literature and Society, as well as a founding member of the Center for Palestine Studies at Columbia University.
 Most recently he is the author of Europe and Its Shadows (Pluto, 2019), Brown Skin, White Masks (Pluto, 2011) and Can Non-Europeans Think?
 (Zed, 2015).

-'Where 'Discourse on Colonialism' denounces what is perpetrated in the name of Europe, this book raises a more radical question: What is the name 'Europe'?' - Souleymane Bachir Diagne, author of 'Postcolonial Bergson'
+'Cesaire's 'Discourse on Colonialism' denounces what is perpetrated in the name of Europe.
+'Europe and its Shadows' raises a more radical question: What is 'Europe'?' - Souleymane Bachir Diagne, author of 'Postcolonial Bergson'

 'A passionate and erudite reflection on the aftermath of Europe.
 Demonstrating the limits of the frequent, yet reactionary, defenses of Europe from left and right, Dabashi invites us to consider the geographies of imagination, thought, and praxis that appear behind the shadows of capitalism and coloniality.
 A crucial text to advance post- and decolonial thinking across the Global South' - Nelson Maldonado-Torres, author of 'Against War: Views from the Underside of Modernity'